rage/programming-23/data/part-4/6-strings-and-lists.md

 24–27 | 4
 28–30 | 5

 There is also an exam cutoff threshold.
-If the student received less than 10 points from the exam, they automatically fail the course regardless of total number of points.
+If a student received less than 10 points from the exam, they automatically fail the course, regardless of their total number of points.

 With the example input from above the program would print out the following statistics: